bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 38°
+- 37°
-- Rain and Windy
+- Drizzle and Windy
-- 94% humidity
+- 93% humidity
-- 20 mph wind
+- 21 mph wind
-- 100% cloud cover
+- 94% cloud cover
-- 44 AQI 🟩
+- 42 AQI 🟩
-- 0.67 inches of rain in the past 24 hours
+- 0.77 inches of rain in the past 24 hours
-- 0.11 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>